Anunnakill/Wallet-web3/README.md

 Other wallets are being supported one after another (Walletconnect protocol has been adopted by dozens of popular wallets).

-The src directory is the source code implementation of the plug-in, and the lib directory is the compiled file (ES5 is compiled by default because some advanced features of ES6 are not yet supported by the browser).
+The src directory is the source code implementation of the plug-in, and the lib directory is the compiled file (ES2021).

 The UI self-service interface has not been provided, and it needs to be implemented by itself (because it is only built with JS, I want to apply it in any JS environment, not in the specified framework).